FAQ

 Toggle the "I plan to leave Luxembourg before retirement" option on the calculator.
 You'll enter your Luxembourg career end date, pick a claim age (57, 60, or 65 — the calculator greys out ages you don't qualify for under CSS Art 184), and select where you're moving.

-The calculator groups destinations into three regimes.
+The calculator groups destinations into four regimes.
 EU/EEA/Switzerland/UK uses the EU Regulation 883/2004 pro-rata calculation alongside your Luxembourg standalone pension.
-Bilateral-agreement countries (the United States, Canada, Brazil, Turkey, Japan, Morocco, and others) show your Luxembourg standalone pension with a link to the specific treaty text.
-Other destinations, including any country not listed in the dropdown via the "Other country (not listed)" option, show your Luxembourg standalone pension with a reminder to confirm payment abroad with CNAP before relocating.
+Bilateral-treaty countries with implemented engines (United States, Canada, Quebec, India, Japan, South Korea, Brazil, Chile, Argentina, Uruguay, Albania, Bosnia and Herzegovina, Cape Verde, Moldova, Montenegro, Morocco, North Macedonia, Serbia, the Philippines, Tunisia, Turkey) run the treaty's own totalisation and pay the higher of the autonomous and pro-rata amounts — all 21 bilateral countries with totalisation are now backed by per-treaty engines; the 22-treaty rebuild is complete.
+No-agreement destinations, including any country not listed in the dropdown via the "Other country (not listed)" option, show your Luxembourg standalone pension with a reminder to confirm payment abroad with CNAP before relocating.

 See The 10-year rule and What happens to your Luxembourg pension if you leave for detail on how much you'd receive and when.